ISMAIL-54/OverTheWire-challenges/Bandit.md

 -------------------------------------------------------------------
 ### Level 4 &rarr; Level 5
-Once connected to bandit4, the password is stored in the only human-readable file in the **inhere** directory (as mentioned on the website).
+Once connected to **bandit4**, the password is stored in the only human-readable file in the **inhere** directory (as mentioned
-I changed the location to **inhere** directory, I listed the contents of the directory, I see that there are many files starting with **-file**
+on the website).
+I changed the location to **inhere** directory and listed the contents of the directory, I see that there are
-followed by a number, in order to identify the human-readable file, I executed this command which tells me the type of each file: <strong>file ./*</strong>
+many files starting with **-file** followed by a number, in order to identify the human-readable file, I executed this command
+which tells me the type of each file: <strong>file ./*</strong>
-I can see that the file -file07 is the right one, so I printed its contents.
+I can see that the file **-file07** is the right one, so I printed its contents.

 ![bandit4](./Img/Bandit/bandit04.png)